jihe1979/hello-word/README.md

 # hello-word
-short discription
+short discription。

-hi,I am jihe,how are you?
+hi,I am jihe,how are you。

+hi,I am in Atom to edit you.